 In this course you will explore and assess the evidence base and ethical considerations for complementary approaches to food and nutrition.
 This course focuses on understanding and assessing the available evidence base for a range of nutrition topics including: Chinese medicine, herbs and spices, fermentation, nutrient supplementation, and a range of approaches to food production.
-This course will also develop your group facilitation and science communication skills for a target audience related to nutrition.
+You will apply adult learning theories to develop your group facilitation and science communication skills for different target audiences.

 - NUT201 and NUT205 and enrolled in Program AB101, SC354, UU301, UU302 or XU301

 - Semester of offer Subject to change

 - Student contribution band

 - Band 2

 - Census date

 - Academic Calendar

 Students enrolled in this course should check the course Blackboard site to ensure that they are accessing the most recent approved version of the course outline.